yodertv/Reminders/doc/readme.txt

 	kitchen-mac:Todos kat$

 (Bug#12) connection to the DB doesn't have a fail check and crashes the server when things aren't right.
-(Bug#9) New route version doesn't route reloading.
-History and list pages fail.
-Adds list to (Bug#7) (Bug#7) With new angular and locationProvider fails to reload history page.
-Not solved by redirect to history.html.
 (Bug#6) Invalid date on history page in IE9.

 // Future enhancements